Albanian Riviera Road Trip on the SH8: A Breathtaking Drive from Vlorë to Sarandë via Llogara Pass

 • Porto Palermo – Short turn-off to a historic triangular fortress with parking

-• Llaman Beach – Small, quiet cove
+• Llamani Beach – Small, quiet cove

 • Borsh Beach – Albania’s longest beach (7 km), great for a longer break